opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

 - `api` classes used outside the transfer-optimization.
 - `configure` creates and wires up the the module.
 - `model` simple internal model classes used by the services.
-- `services` internal transfer-optimization domain services, witch collaborate to do the job.
+- `services` internal transfer-optimization domain services, which collaborate to do the job.

 ### Important classes